Mihirsahu2307/Facial_Emotion_Recognition/README.md

 # Facial_Emotion_Recognition

 ### Description:
-Several models were built and meticulously tested on the [FER-2013 dataset](https://www.kaggle.com/msambare/fer2013).
-Of all those models, 5 models have been presented in the repository and analyze their performances.
+Several models were built and they were trained on the [FER-2013 dataset](https://www.kaggle.com/msambare/fer2013).
+Of all those models, 5 models have been presented in the repository and their performances have been analyzed.
-The images are resized to 128 X 128 or 224 X 224 for some models.

 All models were also tested in real-time to compare their predictions for different emotions using a webcam.
 Code is provided in the Facial_Emotion_Recognition.ipynb notebook file.

-### Installations:
+### Methodology:

+**Preprocessing**: Images are resized to 128 X 128 or 224 X 224 for some models.
+Training, validation and testing sets are created.

+**Training**: Models are trained on GPU and hyperparameters are tuned accordingly.

+**Face detection**: Haarcascade frontal face classifier is used to detect faces in the image.

+**Emotion Recognition**: Predictions are made on the detected faces.

+## Installation

 * Install all dependencies using requirements.txt like so: